nadaataiyab/diabesties/README.md

 5. num moods entered (behavioral)

 ### Conclusion
-The model did a good job of predicting churn, but model performance was inflated by a heavy class imabalance.
+The model did a good job of predicting churn, but model performance was inflated by a heavy class imbalance.
 More work could be done in terms of feature engineering and tweaking the hyper-parameters to improve the ability to predict non-churn.
 Behavioral data appears to have more predictive power than demographic data.
 Many of the app's users were different from the intended target market.

 ### Technologies Used
 * Python, Pandas, Numpy, MySQL, scikit-learn, matplotlib, seaborn